-In the 89600 series VSA application, measurements are based on time records; for example, blocks of waveform samples from which time, frequency and modulation domain data is derived.
-Time records have the following characteristics:
+In the 89600 VSA application, measurements are based on time records.
+For example, blocks of waveform samples from which time, frequency and modulation domain data is derived.
+Time records have these characteristics:

-Time record length = (number of frequency points -1)/span, with RBW mode set to arbitrary, auto-coupled.
+Time record length = (number of frequency points - 1)/span, with RBW mode set to arbitrary, auto-coupled.

 Time sample resolution = 1/(k x span),

 where $k = 2.56$ for time data = baseband,

 and $k = 1.28$ for time data = zoom.